valentinpi/named-chess/README.md

 As of 03.06.2019, the project isn't actively developed by myself anymore.
 I decided to start learning new stuff, because I don't seem to get around my own architecture.
 The code just seems too nested for my taste.
 I gladly accept good contributions, if some are made.
 I might make some contributions if I have an idea or am willing to restructure the class hierarchy, if needed.

+The current makefile only supports building on Windows using MinGW-w64 (the DLLs in the bin directory are from the i686-8.1.0-release-posix-dwarf-rt_v6-rev0 build).
+There's a Linux makefile too, which can be used by specifying it to make using the -f flag.

 <h3>Download link for those who are only interested in playing the game</h3>

 [Download through Google Drive](https://drive.google.com/file/d/1S45OLeN-Fm39xb0WZXfzDPJxdZjIgF9P/view?usp=sharing)